Skip to Content

 Feed rhubarb plants in the early spring with a balanced, all-purpose fertilizer.
 Additionally, applying a layer of compost or well-rotted manure around the base of the plant each year can help maintain soil fertility.

-See also How to Grow and Care for Cucumbers (A Beginner’s Guide)
+RELATED: How to Grow and Care for Tomatoes (The Easy Way)

 Avoid over-fertilizing, as too much nitrogen can encourage leafy growth at the expense of the stalks.